 Once the front and back are attached then the arm and neck plates will be inserted.
 As with any circle sewing it helps to clip and pin quite well.

 At the neck I wanted to eventually add a decorative top piece like the antique dress forms.
-I am using a curtain rod end finial and it will need some wood to screw into.
-It isn’t pretty but it was the easiest way to get some wood glued to the inside backing plate.
+I am using a curtain rod end finial and it will need some wood to screw into on the inside It isn’t pretty but it was the easiest way to get some wood glued to the inside backing plate.
 I doubled the cardboard for strength.

 To keep it in place perfectly I hot-glued it from the inside making sure the seams were pushed outward.
 That provides a nice flat finish.